 Concerns about the potential effects of plastic coatings in optoelectronic devices have begun to surface as the environmental cost of plastic microparticles and nanoparticles has become increasingly obvious.
 A research team suggests one potential response: Use fish scales to create the pictures.

-The team zeroed in on the transparent plastic films used in a particular type of optoelectronic gadget: flexible alternating-current electroluminescent (ACEL) devices, which involve integrating and wiring up luminescent materials atop thin, bendable transparent substrates, have advanced to the point where they sport uniform luminescence, good power handling and efficiency, and low heat generation.
-That makes them particularly attractive for wearable technology – electronic skin.
+The team focused on the transparent plastic films that are used in a specific kind of optoelectronic device: flexible alternating-current electroluminescent (ACEL) devices, which involve integrating and wiring up luminescent materials atop thin, bendable transparent substrates, have developed to the point where they sport uniform luminescence, good power handling and efficiency, and low heat generation.
+Because of this, they are especially appealing for electronic skin and wearable technology.